-(Matters to Be Entered in a Seizure Warrant)
+(Matters to Be Entered in a Search Warrant or a Seizure Warrant)

-Article 94 When found necessary, the grounds for carrying out a search, a seizure of records created under a record copying order, or a seizure must be stated in the search warrant, the warrant ordering the seizure of records created under a record copying order, or the seizure warrant.
+Article 94 When found necessary, the grounds for carrying out the search or seizure must be stated in the search warrant or the seizure warrant.

-Article 95 The provisions of Article 72 apply mutatis mutandis to a search warrant, a warrant ordering the seizure of records created under a record copying order, or a seizure warrant.
+Article 95 The provisions of Article 72 apply mutatis mutandis to a search warrant or a seizure warrant.

-(Person Who Prepares a Search Certificate or an Inventory of Seized Articles) Article 96 In cases where a search, a seizure, or a seizure of records created under a record copying order is carried out by the execution of a warrant, the certificate set forth in Article 119 of the Code or the inventory set forth in Article 120 of the Code must be prepared and delivered by the person who executed the warrant.
+(Person Who Prepares a Search Certificate or an Inventory of Seized Articles) Article 96 In cases where a search or seizure is carried out by the execution of a warrant, the certificate set forth in Article 119 of the Code or the inventory set forth in Article 120 of the Code must be prepared and delivered by the person who executed the warrant.

-(Measures to Be Taken after the Execution of a Seizure Warrant)
+(Measures to Be Taken after the Execution of a Search Warrant or a Seizure Warrant)

-Article 97 A person who has executed a search warrant, a warrant ordering the seizure of records created under a record copying order, or a seizure warrant must promptly submit a document related to the execution and the seized articles to the court that issued the warrant.
+Article 97 A person who has executed a search warrant or a seizure warrant must promptly submit a document related to the execution and the seized articles to the court that issued the warrant.
 In the event that a public prosecutor has directed the execution of the warrant, the document and articles must be submitted through the public prosecutor.